nateewall/USBreweriesAnalysis/README.md

 col=brewer.pal(12,"Set3"))

 ```
-- Colorado has the most breweries in our data with 47 breweries, followed closely by California's 39.
+-Colorado has the most breweries in our data with 47 breweries, followed closely by California's 39.
 Arkansas has the fewest with
 2..

 -Merge the data sets together to have the geography for